humanoid-iitk/automi_simulation/automi_description/README.md

 ## automi_description

 ROS package providing mesh files and URDF of the Automi robot for use with the real robot or Gazebo.
-URDF contains joint transmissions for controllers and Gazebo referenced plugins for camera and the IMU provided by hector_gazebo.
+URDF contains joint transmissions for controllers and Gazebo referenced plugins for camera.
 This package is heavily inspired by darwin_description by HumaRobotics.

 ## Tutorial